Zamiell/stardew-valley/Min-Max_Guide.md

 * Meet Evelyn + Caroline + Jodi + Vincent + Harvey west of Lewis' house.
 * Meet Leah + Pierre inside of Pierre's General Store.
 * Check the garbage can next to the Saloon.
 * Meet Gus in the Saloon.
+(You have to go behind the counter to talk to him.)
 * Check the garbage can next to George's house.
 * Meet George + Alex inside of their house.
 (Alex finishes his workout and leaves his room at 4 PM.)
 * Go back to the farm.
 (Leave all of the foragables at the Bus Stop on the ground for now.)